Qarmatians: Imamate of Seven Imams

 According to Qarmatians, the number of imams was fixed, with Seven Imāms preordained by God.
 These groups considers Muhammad ibn Isma'il to be the messenger – prophet (Rasūl), Imām al-Qā'im and Mahdi to be preserved in hiding, which is referred to as Occultation.

-Ismaili imams who were not accepted as legitimate by Qarmatians
+Ismaili imams not accepted as legitimate by Qarmatians

 In addition, the following Ismaili imams after Muhammad ibn Isma'il had been considered heretics of dubious origins by certain Qarmatian groups, who refused to acknowledge the imamate of the Fatimids and clung to their belief in the coming of the Mahdi.